Singapore, The Lion City!

 Established in 1887 and named after the founder of Singapore, this colonial-style luxury hotel doesn’t disappoint.
 Even if you don’t stay here, be sure to go inside for a the iconic drink: Singapore Sling! $450USD+/night

-This hotel is in a great location, Marina Centre. $180+USD/night
+This hotel is in a great location, Marina Centre.
+Rates are around $180+USD/night.
+Try their Sunday brunch at Edge, it’s awesome!

-Airbnb isn’t allowed in Singapore, so I wouldn’t advise going that route, although you’ll find some listings.
+Airbnb IS NOT allowed in Singapore, so I wouldn’t advise going that route, although you’ll find some listings.
 There are many hostels available and, since Singapore is super safe, you don’t have to worry.
 TripAdvisor is always my go-to for accommodation!

 Photo Credit: Google